KLYN74R/Apollo/README.md

 Directory for your external modules.
 This might be extra useful commands.
 Might be written by you or any other 3rd party.
 Must contain 2 directories <b>cli</b>(contains everything for commands in CLI) and <b>ui</b>(directory with everything for UI in browser).
 Soon we'll make a tutorial of HOWTO write modules for Apollo.

 Each directory-is typically Git repository to allow you to easily update different modules independently if you need and swap versions.
 Moreover,soon you'll also have an amazing ability to verify authors cryptographically - via code signing.
 By having hash of repository you can verify authority and be sure that code is original using different crypto features like multisig or post-quantum cryptography,social staking and so on.
-We describe it in <a href="https://mastering.klyntar.org/beginning/basic-security#additional-features">Basic Security</a> in our MasteringKlyntar book.
+We describe it in <a href="https://mastering.klyntar.org/beginning/basic-security#additional-features" target="_blank" rel="noopener">Basic Security</a> in our MasteringKlyntar book.

 <br/><br/>